mellinoe/veldrid-docs/articles/intro.md

 ### Shaders

 [Shaders](xref:Veldrid.Shader) are a device resource which represent a single shader module, for a single shader stage (vertex, fragment, tesselation, geometry).
-They are created from pieces of API-specific data (see [Shaders](xref:shaders) for more information).
-Multiple shader modules can be combined to produce a set of shaders usable in a Pipeline.
+They are created from graphics-API-specific data chunks (see [Shaders](xref:shaders) for more information).
+Multiple shader modules are combined into a "shader set", used to construct a Pipeline.

 ### Pipelines

 A [Pipeline](xref:Veldrid.Pipeline) is a device resource which encapsulates a large amount of graphics pipeline information.
 In other graphics libraries, a Pipeline is split into several unrelated objects or function calls which can be combined in confusing and unpredictable ways.
-Veldrid pipelines represent a combined set of all of these pieces of information, and are immutable.
-This avoids a huge amount of complexity related to the mutable state machine paradigm of OpenGL and similar APIs.
-Pipeline information includes:
+Veldrid pipelines represent the combined set of all of these pieces of information, and are immutable.
+This avoids a huge amount of complexity inherent in the mutable state machine paradigm of OpenGL and similar APIs.
+Pipeline information encompasses:

 * Blend state: how color values are blended into the Framebuffer.
 * Depth stencil state: How depth testing, writing, comparing are performed.